 - is an information service

 - or is a paper-based service

-The idea was to fully understand the scope of the citizen-facing services the Ministry of Justice provides and to support how we prioritise the things we work on and make sure our central strategy is aligned with developing products and services that better serve the general public.
+The idea was to fully understand the scope of the citizen-facing services the Ministry of Justice provided and to support how the portfolio team could prioritise the things project teams worked on and to ensure the department’s central strategy was aligned with developing products and services that better serve the general public.